cbcrc/LinkIt/slightly-more-complex-example.md

     public Image Image { get; set; }
 }
 ```

-The model and linked source for media and tags are defined in the [getting started example](README.md).

 ### LoadLinkProtocol
 Most of the load link protocol can be defined using the default conventions.